 LyonTech-la Doua campus

-The LyonTech-la Doua campus today has some 22,000 students and regroups 40% of the scientific potential of Lyon with 80 research laboratories, 1,500 researchers and 1,300 PhD students.
+LyonTech-la Doua campus today has some 22,000 students and represents 40% of the scientific potential of Lyon with 80 research laboratories, 1,500 researchers and 1,300 PhD students.

-The campus aims to become an international benchmark in terms of cleantech, drawing on the site's two areas of excellence: chemistry and engineering for sustainable development.
+The campus aims to become a world reference in cleantech, based on the site's two areas of excellence: chemistry and engineering for sustainable development.

 A collaborative, reference eco-campus